BridgetteZagrebin/cse168FinalProject/index.md

-# Welcome to My Rendering Final Website
+# Welcome to My Rendering Final

-This website shows the product and explanations of the final images from extending my path tracer integrator in order to acheive more interesting image results!
+This is the product of  extending my path tracer integrator in order to acheive more interesting image results!

 - images
 - documentation